builder35/assignment-3/README.txt

 	DONT MIX FORMATS

-YOU MUST BE PHYSICALLY CONNECTED TO THE NETWORK TO DO A UDP SCAN I was unable to figure out why this but was unable to get the problem solved.
+YOU MUST BE PHYSICALLY CONNECTED TO THE NETWORK TO DO A UDP SCAN I was unable to figure out why
+I asked for help with this but was unable to get the problem solved.